usultrared/dcos-website/src/releases/1.9.0-rc4/notes.md

 - Attach to a remote pseudoterminal (aka PTY) inside a container via the optional `--tty` flag.
 - Combine the `--interactive` and `--tty` flags to launch an interactive bash session or to run `top` and see the resource usage of your container in real time.

-For more information, see the documentation for the `dcos task exec` command [here](/docs/1.9/administration/debugging/).
+For more information, see the documentation for the debugging [documentation](/docs/1.9/usage/debugging/).

 ### Logging